Generic Name: Lidocaine Topical System (LYE doe kane)

 - It is common to have skin reactions where ZTlido (lidocaine topical system) is put on during or right after treatment.
 This includes blisters, bruising, burning or abnormal feeling, change in color, swelling, redness, pain, itching, peeling, flaking, or pimples.
 Most of the time, these skin reactions go away within a few minutes to hours.
 Call your doctor if any of these effects are very bad, bother you, or do not go away.

 - This medicine may cause harm if chewed or swallowed.
+This includes used patches.
 If ZTlido (lidocaine topical system) has been put in the mouth, call a doctor or poison control center right away.

 - This medicine may be put on after use of moderate heat like after 15 minutes of using a heating pad on a medium setting.
 This medicine may also be used during moderate exercise like biking for 30 minutes.